-Keri Grossman is a licensed clinical social worker who also serves as a supervising clinician and coordinator of counseling services at the Center.
+Keri Grossman is a licensed clinical social worker who also serves as a supervising clinician and coordinator of counseling services at Erikson’s Center for Children and Families.

 For more than 10 years, Keri has worked with children and families on concerns ranging from severe child behavior problems to anxiety and separation issues.
 Other areas of expertise include supporting parents and children through divorce or separation and working with children and families who are coping with significant stressors or traumatic events in their lives, such as accidents, medical issues, loss, or death in the family.